 Oversight responsibility of International Relations and Cooperation Portfolio Committee

-The International Relations and Cooperation Portfolio Committee is responsible for the oversight of the Department of International Relations as well as the following statutory entities:
+The International Relations and Cooperation Portfolio Committee is responsible for oversight of the Department of International Relations and Cooperation (DIRCO) as well as the following statutory entities:

 African Renaissance and International Cooperation Fund

 Committees conduct their business on behalf of the House and report back on matters referred to them.